ssichynskyi/ui_plus_api_web_testing/README.md

 ```console
 pytest ...
 ```
-4. ToDo:
+4. ToDo
 - add docker file to execute all tests in container

 - reduce boilerplate code in dynamic list elements with automatic search of property using dir() and filtering by "_locator" instead of indexing them in "member_locators" ppty